 In round three the Titans let in nine tries and missed 42 tackles against the Dragons in Toowoomba, a place where they have worked hard to build a strong association.
 It's their worst memory of the year, ahead of the collapse against the Knights in Newcastle when they led 24-10 with 22 minutes remaining but stumbled to a 30-24 loss.

 The Titans have added size in Shannon Boyd from Canberra and utility value in Penrith and NSW livewire Tyrone Peachey, as well as strengthening their backline depth with playmaker Tyrone Roberts to return from Warrington and centre/winger Kea Pere joining the club from Melbourne.
-Kane Elgey (Manly), Ryan Simpkins (retired), Tyronne Roberts-Davis (released), Tony Mata'utia (released) are the players on the way out.
+Popular centre Konrad Hurrell has been granted a release to join the Leeds Rhinos on a three-year deal.
+Kane Elgey (Manly), Ryan Simpkins (retired), Tyronne Roberts-Davis (released), Tony Mata'utia (released) are the other players on the way out.

 The Titans should be one of the big improvers next season.
 The core of their squad is intact (not one regular player from 2018 will be lost) and they will have more attacking strike, which they need, with the acquisition of Peachey, Boyd and Roberts who will be the ally Ash Taylor needs if they can repeat their partnership of 2016 which was a major force in taking the Gold Coast to the finals.
 There is youth in the squad with several young players sure to have benefitted from this year's experience.